Child model: Salary

 The amount that a child can earn is based upon the type of work they are contracted to carry out.

-A photo shoot for a magazine article will generally pay around $70 per hour.
+In the United States, a photo shoot for a magazine article will generally pay around $70 per hour.
 Advertisement work, on the other hand, can pay out between $1,000 and $1,200 for a day's work.
 The child's agency will take a commission from the earnings, which will be around 20%.